 Visit the Neon Museum for some vintage neon signs.
 They host guided tours through the neon boneyard, where you can see an incredible collection of retired neon signs.

-This is a hospital themed grill, where you get burgers with names like “Quadruple Bypass”.
-To make it a bit more challenging that you will finish your bypass burger, you will get spanked by a nurse if you don’t.
-The waitresses are called nurses, customers are refered to as patients and orders as prescriptions.
+This is a hospital-themed grill, where you get burgers with names like “Quadruple Bypass”.
+To make it a bit more challenging to finish your burger, you will get spanked by a nurse if you don’t.
+The waitresses are called nurses, customers are referred to as patients and orders as prescriptions.
 When you enter you get to wear a scrub to make you really feel like a patient.
 There is a big cattle scale outside and if you way over 350 lbs you get to eat for free as much as you want.

-Get to know more about testing of nuclear weapons and the history and development of such.
+Get to know more about the testing of nuclear weapons and the history and development of such.

-This is by far one of the most family friendly attractions in Las Vegas.
+This is by far one of the most family-friendly attractions in Las Vegas.
 Located just west of Downtown Las Vegas.
-This is a oasis in the desert and not far from the Nevada State Museum.
+This is an oasis in the desert and not far from the Nevada State Museum.
 Check their website for the current events.
-It is a great place to learn about the live in the desert and about energy and water saving.
+It is a great place to learn about life in the desert and about energy and water saving.

 They offer four trails around the “birthplace of Las Vegas”.
 Where the springs supplied water to the valley.
 The longest trail is 2.21 miles long and is fully paved. which makes it suitable for wheelchairs.
 This one can also be done by bike, which you can rent at Springs Preserve.
 The trails are pretty worth walking and you don’t have to be an experienced hiker.
 But make sure you bring some water along the way.